Summary of Services

 Programs for Retired Individuals and Persons with Disabilities

 Retirement benefits are among the most well-known services provided by the SSA.
 These benefits replace a portion of an individual's pre-retirement income based on their lifetime earnings.
-By offering a stable source of monthly income, retirement benefits help individuals maintain their standard of living and meet expenses during their later years.
+By providing a stable source of monthly income, retirement benefits enable individuals to maintain their standard of living and cover expenses during their later years.

-This financial support also enables retirees to enjoy more personal freedom, pursue hobbies, and spend time with family.
+This financial support also enables retirees to enjoy greater personal freedom, pursue their hobbies, and spend time with their families.
 In addition to retirement income, the SSA provides family benefits to the eligible relatives of retirees.
 These benefits may be available to current spouses, ex-spouses, dependent children, and, in some instances, grandchildren.

-The SSA offers disability insurance (SSDI) and supplemental security income (SSI) for those unable to work due to severe medical conditions or disabilities.
-SSDI benefits are available to individuals with a qualifying work history who meet specific medical criteria, while SSI provides financial aid to individuals with limited income and resources, regardless of work history.
+The SSA offers disability insurance (SSDI) and Supplemental Security Income (SSI) for individuals unable to work due to severe medical conditions or disabilities.
+SSDI benefits are available to individuals with a qualifying work history who meet specific medical criteria.
+SSI, on the other hand, provides financial aid to individuals with limited income and resources, regardless of their work history.

 Programs for Bereaved Families, Senior Healthcare, and Social Security Identification